 CONCLUSION

 Our shared phenomenology enquiry is a first practical expression of a participatory and co-constructed approach to understanding autistic phenomenology in the context of neurodiverse and neurotypical experience.[16]
 As a first step, it is descriptive and cannot offer firm conclusions or solutions, but it suggests alternative theoretical, empirical and therapeutic points of view for future enquiry.
 For instance, from a practice perspective, it suggests that enquiry into deeper aspects of phenomenology and developmental experience can only be progressed through establishing a prior mutual understanding and trust between participants in phenomenological enquiry.
 From a theoretical perspective, it supports the idea of considering autistic experience as individual difference within a common human spectrum.[9,10] From an empirical point of view, it suggests the importance of relying as much on qualitative reports of lived experience in context, as on the quantitative data derived from normatively framed settings.[7,9] In this paper, we have begun to sketch the theoretical and therapeutic implications of such an approach, which include the need to work towards promoting positive processes such as trust, respect, and lived experience of safety (both in inter-personal and physical environments), which we suggest may be common needs across the human spectrum.
 This can best be accomplished by attending to the modifiable contexts that disturb them.
 ‘Interventions’ can then be framed as recovering the prior conditions to allow people to progress towards reciprocal sharing with others in their own way; thus re-establishing the energy to find a new common ground and allowing people on either side of a distinction border to move towards each other.
+Details of how such intervention practice could be constructed - including establishing trust through sensitivity to autistic states - is beyond the scope of this paper, but is something the authors intend to address separately.

 Statements